coder/codercord/README.md

 # Codercord

-A Discord bot for the Coder community server written in Typescript.
+A Discord bot for the Coder community server written in TypeScript.

 ## How to run